MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 # View and work with a remote collaborator's screen in Dynamics 365 Guides on HoloLens

-When a remote collaborator using Microsoft Teams (PC, Mac, or mobile) shares their screen with you on a call in Dynamics 365 Guides on HoloLens, the screen automatically appears as a new window in your environment.
+A remote collaborator on Microsoft Teams (PC, Mac, or mobile) may want to share their desktop or application window with you when you're on a call in Dynamics 365 Guides on HoloLens.
+Sharing a desktop or application window is useful if the remote collaborator wants to communicate information that's not captured in a file type that's supported by the file-sharing feature (.jpg, .bmp, .png, .tif/.tiff, .pdf, and still .gif.).
+For example, the remote collaborator might want to share an instructional video playing in their browser, or a series of instructions embedded in a PowerPoint presentation.

+## Behavior in Dynamics 365 Guides

+When a remote collaborator shares their screen, the screen automatically appears as a new window in your Dynamics 365 Guides environment.

 ![Screenshot of a shared screen example in Dynamics 365 Guides on HoloLens.](media/calling-screen-sharing-1.JPG "Screenshot of a shared screen example in Dynamics 365 Guides on HoloLens")